Erasmus Programme: The "Erasmus experience"

-In popular culture

-Film
+Films

-Most of the characters in the movie L'Auberge Espagnole are enrolled in the Erasmus programme and the programme plays a central role in the plot.
+Most of the characters in the French-Spanish film L'Auberge espagnole (2002) are enrolled in the programme, which plays a central role in the film.

+Various documentary films have been produced around the programme, notably the Italian documentary Erasmus 24 7 or Erasmus, notre plus belle année (2017).

 Books

+The self-finding experiences of Erasmus students in France form the basis for Davide Faraldi's first novel Generazione Erasmus (2008).

+In David Mitchell's 2015 novel Slade House, an Erasmus party is the scene for an important experience for fresher student Sally Timms.

-Pakistani novelist Nimra Ahmed's novel Jannat K Patte (Leaves of Heaven) is based on the Erasmus programme, where the protagonist Haya goes to Sabancı University Turkey through Erasmus Mundus, which marks a turning point in her life.
+Pakistani novelist Nimra Ahmed's novel Jannat K Patte (Leaves of Heaven) is based on the Erasmus programme, where the protagonist Haya goes to Sabancı University in Turkey through Erasmus Mundus, which marks a turning point in her life.

-In the story set in 1997 in Slade House, students on Erasmus programme appear.

-In the novel Normal People and its subsequent adaptation, Marianne goes to Sweden via the Erasmus programme.
+In the novel Normal People (2018) written by Irish author Sally Rooney and its subsequent adaptation for television, Marianne goes to Sweden via the Erasmus programme.

 Cafébabel

 The online public forum Cafébabel was founded in 2001 by Erasmus exchange programme students, and is headquartered in Paris.
 The forum is based on the principle of participatory journalism.
 As of June 2020 it had over 15,000 contributors as well as a team of professional editors and journalists in Paris, Brussels, Rome, Madrid and Berlin.
 Volunteer contributors simultaneously translate the forum into six languages – French, English, German, Italian, Spanish and Polish.